soda-lmu/azure-auth-helper-python/README.md

 More complex log-in workflows could be programmed using the [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-python).

 In any case, when you execute the function `token_provider()` (or `get_token()`) you should get an access token.
-Access tokens in Azure expire after approx. 1 hour if they are not refreshed during this time.
+Access tokens in Azure expire after approx. 1 hour if they are not refreshed during this time. `create_and_keep_valid_azure_access_token()` updates the access_token automatically before it expires.
 If you try using an API after the access token expired, you will get an authentication error.
 For more details, see the [token documentation](https://learn.microsoft.com/en-us/entra/identity-platform/security-tokens) on the Azure Identity platform.